CahanLab/oneSC/docs/source/infer_grn_scanpy.md

 *Important notice*: Make sure there are no underscore "_" in any of the cell cluster annotations.

 ### GRN inference
-The first step in reconstructing or inferring a GRN with oneSC is to determine the directed state graph of the cells.
-In other words, what is the sequence of distinct states that a cell passes through from the start to a terminal state? oneSC requires that the user provide cell state annotations.
-Typically these are in the form of cell clusters or cell type annotations. oneSC also requires that the user specify the initial cell states and the end states.
+The first step in reconstructing or inferring a GRN with oneSC is to determine the directed cell state transition graph of the cells.
+In other words, what is the sequence of distinct states that cells pass through from the start to a terminal state?
+OneSC requires that the user provide cell state annotations.
+Typically these are in the form of cell clusters or cell type annotations.
+OneSC also requires that the user specify the initial cell states and the end states.
 In our data, the cell states have already been provided in  .obs['cell_types'].
 Now, we will specify the initial cell states and the end states:
 ```
 initial_clusters = ['CMP']
 end_clusters = ['Erythrocytes', 'Granulocytes', 'Monocytes', 'MK']
 ```

-We can use oneSC to infer the directed state graph since it knows the initial and terminal states and the pseudotime of all cells:
+We can use OneSC to infer the directed cell states transition graph since it knows the initial and terminal states and the pseudotime of all cells:
 ```
 state_path = onesc.construct_cluster_graph_adata(adata, initial_clusters = initial_clusters, terminal_clusters = end_clusters, cluster_col = "cell_types", pseudo_col = "dpt_pseudotime")